Hanover, Ontario: Language

+Ethnicity

 Local schools

 The first school was privately operated in the home of the teacher, Mrs. Campbell, on the eastern outskirts of the town (Campbell's Corner).
 When it became overcrowded, classes were held in the Orange Hall.

 A new school was opened in 1875, just north of the main street.
 This structure accommodated both elementary students and those studying the first and second years of secondary.
 Additions were added to the structure in 1884, 1891,1895, and 1905.

 Finally, in 1912, a new six-room school was built on what is the current site of Hanover Heights Community School.
 James A. Magee, who had become principal of the previous school in 1905, remained principal for 46 years.

 The high school was built in 1924, in the southwest corner of the town, on a site known as Bartrap's Field.

-Currently, there are three elementary schools:
+Schools in the town are operated by the Bluewater District School Board, with its head office located in Chesley, and the Bruce-Grey Catholic District School Board, headquartered in Hanover.

+The Bluewater District School Board operates: